Linking thermodynamics and measurements of protein stability: Heat induced unfolding

+In summary, the procedure for measuring protein unfolding by DSC is: \begin{enumerate} \item A blank scan is performed in order to correct for small differences between the two cells. \item A temperature scan of the sample \emph{vs}. reference is performed. \item The sample is rescanned in order to evaluate whether the unfolding is reversible.

+\item The blank scan is subtracted from the sample scan \item One decides on appropriate functions for the pre- and post-transition baselines and how to join these (Above we used parallel straight lines and a two-state transition). \item The measured data are fitted to Eq.~\eqref{eq.DSC.meas}. \end{enumerate}

-In Fig.~\ref{fig:dsc} is shown two different possibilities for connecting the two baselines.
-One is simply a `step' function appropriate for a phase transition \citep{jackson1970thermodynamics}.
-The other assumes a two-state transition and weighs the two baselines according to the amount of native and denatured protein present at that temperature \citep{takahashi1981thermal}.
-Because these choices of baselines are model dependent, they may affect the interpretation of the data.
+In Fig.~\ref{fig:dsc} we have used a simple two-state model to connect the two parallel baselines according to the amount of native and denatured protein present at that temperature \citep{takahashi1981thermal}.
+As mentioned above, the unfolding behaviour may be more complex and require other models for the baselines and non-two-state models to describe the unfolding reaction \citep{seelig2016dsc}.
+Because the choice of baselines are model dependent, they may affect the interpretation of the data.
 For example, it has been shown that different choices of baselines may affect whether a system is thought to behave like a two-state system or not \citep{zhou1999calorimetric}.